Canon 750D vs 500D

 |Canon 450D« »||Y||-||-||-||-||mini||2.0||-||-||-||Canon 450D|

 It is notable that the 750D has a microphone port, which is missing on the 500D.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 750D and the 500D have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the 750D was followed by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 750D vs 500D

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Canon 500D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 750D:

 - More detail: Offers more megapixels (24 vs 15.1MP) with a 26% higher linear resolution.